nhathuyga/my-portfolio/README.md

-# John Doe - Software Engineer Portfolio
+# Nguyễn Thanh Long - Front-end Developer Portfolio

-A modern, responsive portfolio website built with React and TypeScript, showcasing professional experience, skills, and projects.
+A modern, responsive portfolio website built with React and TypeScript, showcasing professional experience, skills, and projects of a passionate Front-end Developer.

+## 👨‍💻 About Me

+**Nguyễn Thanh Long** - Front-end Developer with over 3+ years of experience in building modern web applications and creating exceptional user experiences.
+Based in Đà Nẵng, Việt Nam.

+### Key Highlights
+- 🎯 **Performance Optimizer** - Experience in improving website performance and SEO optimization
+- 🚀 **Quick Learner** - Ability to learn and apply new technology quickly
+- 🤝 **Team Player** - Good communication skills and experience with Scrum projects
+- 📚 **Education** - Software Engineer from FPT University

-## Features
+## ✨ Features

 - 🎨 Modern and clean design with smooth animations
 - 📱 Fully responsive layout for all devices